 Partner, Joint Head of Office, China

-Sam is a Partner in the Construction and Engineering team based in our Beijing office and Joint Head of our China Practice.
-Sam joined Pinsent Masons in London in 2004.
-He advises Chinese contractors on large-scale energy and infrastructure projects in Asia, Africa, the Middle East and Europe.
+Sam is a Partner in the Construction and Engineering team in our Beijing office and Joint Head of our China Practice.
+Sam joined Pinsent Masons in London in 2004, was made a partner in 2012 and moved to Beijing in 2014.

 Shane leads the construction litigation and dispute resolution department in Johannesburg and is a specialist in construction and engineering law including alternative dispute resolution activities and litigation.